 To our great surprise, the event sold out in just a few days, so we doubled our capacity and sold out again.
 And it wasn’t just newcomers to bike travel.
 The bike touring community had found a new way to celebrate what they love, too.

-Since then, we’ve hosted more than 1,000 attendees at our large-scale Overnight events and more than 80 percent of attendees say they’re more likely to explore bike travel as a result of having been a part of the experience.
+Since then, we’ve hosted more than 1,000 riders at our large-scale overnight Festivals and more than 80 percent of riders say they’re more likely to explore bike travel.

 We hope you’ll join us in helping to grow this wonderful community.